tamirhassan/dataset-tools/README.md

 # dataset-tools
 Java command-line tools for comparing results to ground truth for table location and structure detection as used in the ICDAR 2013 Table Competition.

+More information and runnable binaries (JAR and ZIP) can be downloaded from the [dataset page](http://www.tamirhassan.com/competition/dataset-tools.html) of the [competition website.](http://www.tamirhassan.com/competition.html)

 ## Usage

 Download the build (JAR file).
 The command-line takes a minimum of 2 and a maximum of 5 parameters as input.